tsqllint/tsqllint/README.md

 ## Plugins

 You can extend the base functionality of TSQLLint by creating a custom plugin.
 TSQLLint plugins are Dotnet assemblies that implement the IPlugin interface from [TSQLLint.Common](https://www.nuget.org/packages/TSQLLint.Common/).
+Ensure the plugin is targeting `netcoreapp2.0`.

 After developing the plugin, update the .tsqllintrc file to point to its `.dll`.